cs-si-ucr/cs12-reborn/_docs/week9/week9_dis.md

 ###### Written by Josh Beto

+## Warm-Up

+Think about your `file` system that you use in your computer.
+How would you create a function to output every file within your home directory?
+Write down your approach as psuedo-code

 ## Recursion vs. Iteration

 Until now, you have been implementing your looping functions with *iterative* loop structures such as `for` and `while`.